-After enrollment into the program at MTSA, a current single-step TB skin test will be required, with documentation of results measured in millimeters maintained at MTSA in the office of the Coordinator of Clinical Support.
-Some affiliates require TB skin test 3 months before the assignment begins.
 If results are positive, a chest x-ray is required, until proof of normal chest x-rays for two consecutive years are in MTSA's file.
 If the chest x-ray is required, MTSA will refer the student to another facility, and it must be performed at the student's additional expense.

-During First Quarter Orientation, newly admitted first year students will be required to obtain a TB skin test at MTSA.
-Both the Coordinator of Clinical Support and the Clinical Assistant have been trained by the Davidson County Health Department and are qualified to administer this TB skin test.
 If a student chooses not to have TB skin testing done at MTSA, the student will be responsible for meeting the same testing and documentation requirements, but these will be entirely on the student's "off" time and at the student's personal additional expense.